Costa Rican Chicharron Recipe- Chicharrones de cerdo

 Instructions:

 In a frying pan (I use a cast-iron skillet), heat the oil to about 350 degrees Fahrenheit.
 Using tongs or a slotted spoon, carefully place the pork pieces into the hot oil.
+If you are using pork belly, fry the pork with the skin side down.

 Fry for 15-20 minutes, until the internal temperature, reaches at least 145 degrees Fahrenheit, and the inside is no longer pink.
 Be careful to check the temperature- it’s really easy for the chicharron to look crispy on the outside and be totally raw on the inside.
 This is why I generally fry them for longer and at a lower temperature.
+If you put them at too high of heat, they can burn on the outside also.

 Substitutions

-You can really use any type of bouillon cube (tomato, beef, chicken, seafood, etc) in place of the salt.
 I have used lemon instead of lime with no problem.

 Variations